-While typing on a standard keyboard, your elbows angle in while your wrists angle out to line up with the keys.
+While typing on a standard keyboard, the angles of your elbow and wrist can feel out of sync as you attempt to reach the appropriate keys while typing.
 This unnatural position places stress on your joints and eventually leads to injury.
-Ergonomic keyboards correct this, while also keeping your wrists and forearms neutral.
+Ergonomic keyboards correct this by keeping your elbows and wrists in relative alignment for the majority of your typing, while also keeping your wrists and forearms neutral.
 A few features to look out for in an ergonomic keyboard:

 Look for a desk chair that provides lower back support to encourage proper posture ( Image Reference).

-When our posture is poor, our entire body suffers, including our elbows.
+When our posture is poor, our entire body suffers, including our elbows because of the way it throws our system out of alignment.
 An ergonomic desk chair supports your lower back while promoting good posture.
 Like keyboards, there are many different types of ergonomic chairs, but all good options have a few features in common.